 While here, sit on the porch, get a moonshine cocktail, and relax while enjoying the views and sounds of Disney Springs.
 And don’t forget dessert!
 Both the Shine Cake and Hummingbird Cake are to die for.

-Homecomin’ is a great place to grab brunch or dinner at Disney Springs, and that makes it one of the best Disney Springs restaurants on our list.
+Homecomin’ is a great place to grab brunch and one of the best Disney Springs dinner restaurants, and that makes it one of the best Disney Springs restaurants on our list.

 Homecomin’ is located in The Landing, right on the water.